Best Social Networks for Expats in China

 6. Xiaohongshu (Little Red Book)

-Xiaohongshu, also known as Little Red Book, is a social commerce platform where users can share product reviews, travel tips, and lifestyle content.
+Xiaohongshu, or Little Red Book, is a social commerce platform where users share product reviews, travel tips, and lifestyle content.

 Key Features: